 I am an Assistant Professor of Urban Education, Leadership, and Policy Studies at University of Massachusetts Boston.
 I earned a Ph.D. in Policy Studies in Urban Education and a Master of Education in Measurement, Evaluation, Statistics, and Assessment from the University of Illinois-Chicago, a Master of Science in Applied Sociology from Texas State University and my Bachelor of Arts in History degree from Wellesley College.

 Prior to coming to earning my doctorate, I conducted educational evaluations of PK-12 educational policies, interventions, and programs, primarily in Texas but also nationally.
 Although I’ve never been a classroom teacher or administrator, I have diverse experience working with children in educational settings.
-I have substitute taught in two school districts in Massachusetts, coached a high school debate team, served as a classroom reading coach and mentor in a Title I school, and tutored several elementary and middle school students.
+I have substitute taught in two school districts in Massachusetts, coached a high school debate team, served as a classroom reading coach and mentor in a Texas Title I school, and tutored several elementary and middle school students.

 While my job often ends up feeling like my whole life, I am more than a job!
 Outside of my work, I have a life that is, luckily, full of love and I try to have as much fun as possible with it (despite the doctorate thing, I don't take myself too seriously).
-I have a daughter who was born in early 2021, a husband, two dogs, and lots of family and friends spread from coast to coast.
+I have a daughter who was born in early 2021, a husband, a dog, and lots of family and friends spread from coast to coast.
 See a few highlights here.